 But with only 40% in our latest survey saying they sustain learning in the workplace after a learning intervention, there is still a long way for most of us to go before we are really training for any lasting transformation of our people or organisation.
 There is still a ways for most of us to go before we are enabling great digital learning and training for real transformations.

-If this subject matter is of interest to you and you want to dig deeper, please register for Litmos LIVE and attend my session in the Industry Experts & Analysts track, Digital Learning Fatigue and Its Impact on Transformative Training, at 9AM (PDT) / 12PM (EDT).
-I look forward to meeting you there!
+If this subject matter is of interest to you and you want to dig deeper, please visit the Litmos LIVE site and look for my recorded session, Digital Learning Fatigue and Its Impact on Transformative Training, in the Industry Experts & Analysts track.